Do diverse and inclusive workplaces benefit investors? An Empirical Analysis on Europe and the United States: Introduction

-Different scholars have already shown that diversity can positively affect economic performance and firm value (e.g. diversity in general in the US \citep{erhardt2003board}, diversity on boards in Spain \citep{ campbell2008gender,reguera2017does} and in Malaysia \citep{lee2017gender}), on top management teams in Denmark \citep{opstrup2015right}).
-Others find mixed effects using a sample of Bangladesh companies \citep{dutta2006gender} and Italian companies \citep{gordini2017gender}.
+Different scholars have already shown that diversity can positively affect economic performance and firm value.\footnote{See for diversity in general in the US \citep{erhardt2003board}, diversity on boards in Spain \citep{ campbell2008gender,reguera2017does} and in Malaysia \citep{lee2017gender}), diversity on top management teams in Denmark \citep{opstrup2015right}). } Others find mixed effects using a sample of Bangladesh companies \citep{dutta2006gender} and Italian companies \citep{gordini2017gender}.
 Additionally, diversity and inclusion have been linked to workplace happiness, productivity, and better performance in challenging situations \citep{vasa2018green, arenas2017shaping,frey2010happiness,warr2011work}.

 While this topic has been explored from a company management and human resource perspective, happiness and satisfaction can technically translate into higher financial performance measures through different channels \citep{kessler2020job,Refinitiv2022covid}, including increased productivity \citep{utami2018relationship} or employee well-being \citep{krekel2019employee}.
-However, measuring and predicting workplace happiness can be complex and different measures and dimensions have been proposed \citep{fisher2010happiness, sirota2013enthusiastic, wesarat2014conceptual,mousa2021does,arslan2021diversity,barak2002outside}).
-For investors to whom the company might be a black box, gathering this kind of information is even more challenging.
+However, measuring and predicting workplace happiness can be complex and different measures and dimensions have been proposed.\footnote{See \cite{fisher2010happiness, sirota2013enthusiastic, wesarat2014conceptual,mousa2021does,arslan2021diversity,barak2002outside}.} For investors to whom the company might be a black box, gathering this kind of information is even more challenging.
 This is where the new D\&I score could aid as a proxy for workplace happiness and diversity and become a first step in solving the measuring issue for investors \citep{Refinitiv2022a}.